Regulatory actions for Dec. 19, 2025

 Dec.
 19, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Huxley Medical, Pearl.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Beone, Celltrion, Daiichi, Incyte, J&J, Memo, Novo, Sangamo.

 Briefs